GraniteDan/GraniteDan.github.io/_posts/2023-07-10-ZonesAndMultiInterfacePolicies.md

      set gui-multiple-interface-policy enable
 end
 ```
-### Why bother if I can just use zones to include multiple interfaces in polices?
+### Why bother, if we can use zones to include multiple interfaces in polices?
 The issue with using zones is that once more than one interface is included in a zone, you loose granularity.
 Every interface in a zone will always and forevermore be welded together from a security perspective.
 You are never able to use allow only or member of the zone to pass traffic that other member interfaces can't pass.
 It is true that you can limit based on source or destination address, but that is not always easy.
-And may make troubleshooting more difficult.
+It adds complexity when reading policies, and may make troubleshooting more difficult.

 Mutiple-Interface policies allow the consolidation of firewall policies without sacrificing flexibility.
 Consider a scenario where your Firewall is the layer 3 gateway for 10 Vlans.
 You want to reduce the amount of policies in use, and you want all of your vlans to be able to access the internet, but only VLANs 10 and 15 should be able to pass traffic to your DMZ.
 On top of that Vlans 10 and 12 require access to a secure web application hosted on a secure HR_Apps vlan (vlan id 26).
 In this scenario zone grouping may not provide the granular control you require.
 Enter, the multi-interface policy.